 6. Granita: Who doesn’t like an icy slush??
 Sicilian granitas are famous all across Italy.
 I’ve tried several flavors but my favorite was peppermint.
 It is best to sit down and enjoy this cold treat!

 COST: Depending on how and where you eat, granita costs around €3-4.

 7. Polara Antica Ricetta Soft Drink: These Sicilian cold drinks are unique and tasty.
-The 1953 brand has bottles that remind of a time gone by and the flavors that give a sense of high.
+The 1953 brand reminds of a time gone by and the flavors give a sense of high.
 There’s so much to choose from these vintage beauties but I highly recommend the Mandarino and Chinotto flavors.